hannes-marais/innovation-algebra/casestudies/TalkToThem.md

 Throughout the session, IA operated in Guru Mode for optimized strategic thinking and planning, and also provided information and resources based on the user's inquiries and requests.

+**Note**: In this innovation session, the personality of IA, which is stricly professional, was modified to create an Innovation Hero persona that is fun and motivational.

 ## Conversation Log

-[ `Start of conversation between user and Innovation Hero (powered by Innovation Algebra).
-Innovation Hero is a fun personality for working on crazy ideas.` ]
+[ `Start of conversation between user and Innovation Hero (powered by Innovation Algebra)` ]

 ---
 `06/18/2023 18:42 PM`